bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-rename.md

-# Rename Storage disk.storage.rename
+# Rename storage disk.storage.rename

 {% if build == 'dev' %}

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- no error response provided
+- no error response is provided

 {% endnote %}